-6. Start Listing Your Products.
+6. Start Listing Your Products on Etsy.

-7. Optimize Your Shop.
+7. Optimize Your Etsy Shop.

 #How Much Does it Cost to Sell on Etsy?

-Let us find out.
+Let's go find out.

-1. Etsy Store Cost.
+1. Etsy Shop Cost.

-As an example, if a seller is selling a hat, and the hat has different color schemes, the seller is only obliged to create “one listing” to cover the different color variety while giving buyers the choice of selecting a hat with any of the colors.
+As an example, if a seller is selling a t-shirt, and the t-shirt has different sizes and color schemes, the seller is only obliged to create “just one listing” to cover the various sizes and color diversity while giving buyers the choice of selecting a t-shirt with any of the sizes and colors.